GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/bug_report.md

 - Feature [Monitor]

 ## Further Information
 A clear description of what the bug is and any ideas on how to resolve it.
-Plus any further context that might be relevent to the issue.
+Plus any further context that might be relevant to the issue.

 ## To Reproduce
 Steps to reproduce the behaviour: